Board of Directors

 Chinwe Diké is the United Nations Resident Coordinator and United Nations Development Programme (UNDP) Resident Representative in The Gambia.
 An expert in international banking, corporate and municipal financing, and economic development, Ms. Diké has spent over 20 years working to improve the lives of the world’s poor.
 Currently based in The Gambia, Ms. Diké previously served as UNDP Resident Representative in Swaziland, at UN and UNDP headquarters in New York, UNDP Nigeria, and was director of programs and operations of UNDP in Zimbabwe.
 Ms. Diké has worked extensively on development programs in Africa in the area of HIV/AIDS in the context of poverty reduction, governance, and environmental sustainability.
 Prior to joining the United Nations Ms. Diké was Deputy Counsel for the City of New York, Office of Management and Budget, and served as staff counsel to Barclays and Chase Manhattan banks.
 She holds law degrees from Harvard and Cambridge Universities and an undergraduate degree from Wellesley College.
 She is a member of the Bars of the State of New York and the Federal Republic of Nigeria.

-Jacqueline Marie Lauer is a graduate student at Tufts University’s Friedman School of Nutrition and a candidate for a Master of Science in Food Policy and Applied Nutrition degree with a concentration on Humanitarian Assistance.
-Ms. Lauer served as a community health promoter in the Peace Corps in Lambayeque, Peru.
-She also served as a health volunteer in Tanzania and participated in a community health study program in Durban, South Africa.
-Ms. Lauer earned Master of Public Health, Bachelor of Science in Public Health, and Bachelor of Arts in International Development degrees, all from Tulane University.
-Ms. Lauer is the second Aid for Africa Scholar for Food and Sustainable Agriculture.
+Theresa McMenom is a graduate student at Tufts University’s Friedman School of Nutrition and a candidate for a Master of Science in Agriculture, Food and Environment with a concentration in Food and Nutrition Security.
+She also supports research on dietary choices at the USDA Human Nutrition Research Center on Aging in Boston, Massachusetts.
+Ms McMenom has worked at Partners of the Americas, the Organization of American States, and the Women’s Initiative for Self Employment.
+She received a Bachelor of Arts from the University of Minnesota, Morris.
+She is the third Aid for Africa Scholar for Food and Sustainable Agriculture.
 The Aid for Africa Endowment for Food and Sustainable Agriculture supports graduate students undertaking research in Sub Saharan Africa on how agriculture and nutrition can improve food security and reduce poverty.
-As an Aid for Africa Scholar, she conducted research on malnutrition in communities in Warrap State in South Sudan.
+As an Aid for Africa Scholar she worked in Addis Ababa, Ethiopia, on a community development project focused on the benefits to children two-years-old and younger of nutrition-sensitive agriculture, livelihood support and sanitation and hygiene practices.

 Barbara Alison Rose